 OEM or original equipment manufacturer

 Car manufacturers do not produce every single vehicle component.
 A company employed by the original manufacturer to produce these parts is the OEM.
 OEM parts makers often sell components under their own name and branding.
 These items are identical to genuine parts but at a better price.
-However, OEM parts go through safety and crash-test procedures to make sure they’re up to federal safety standards.
+OEM parts go through safety and crash-test procedures to make sure they’re up to safety standards.

 Aftermarket parts aren’t produced by or connected with the manufacturer.
 Aftermarket producers may also design and manufacture upgraded performance parts that exceed the operation and standards of an original part.

-What about replacement part condition?
+What about second-hand replacement parts?

 In addition to new parts, whether original to your car, OEM or aftermarket, you can also find used parts.